US commander meets with Cuban military officials as Trump pressures island nation

+Teen hospitalized after falling from vehicle while celebrating Spurs victory near SW Military, SAPD saysEssence Preparatory Public School founder and superintendent arrested in Cibolo on 3 charges, records showAttempted towing contract bribe was ‘a first,’ Bexar County Sheriff saysSouthwest Texas College student dead, another injured after incident on Uvalde campus, school says Why did SAPD pull, throw people off a tow truck after Spurs win?

-WASHINGTON — The top U.S. commander in Latin America met with Cuban military leaders on Friday in a “brief exchange on operational security matters” near the U.S. Navy base in Guantanamo Bay, the latest official to visit the island nation as President Donald Trump, in a January raid.
+We asked the person who filmed the viral video.
+WASHINGTON – The top U.S. commander in Latin America met with Cuban military leaders Friday in a “brief exchange on operational security matters” near the U.S. Navy base in Guantanamo Bay, the latest official to visit the island nation as President Donald Trump, in a January raid.
+In the months since, the Trump administration has imposed an oil blockade on Cuba, maintained warships in the Caribbean Sea andGen.

+Francis Donovan, head of U.S. Southern Command, met with Lt.
+Gen. Roberto Legrá Sotolongo and other Cuban military officials.
+Cuba’s Revolutionary Armed Forces said in a statement that both sides viewed"the meeting positively because it addressed security issues along the perimeter separating the military enclave, and they agreed to maintain communication between the two military commands.

-In recent months, the Trump administration has imposed an oil blockade, maintained warships in the Caribbean Sea and, have met with Cuban officials to explore possible improvements in relations.
+”, also have met with Cuban officials to explore possible improvements in relations.
 But the U.S. side has come away unimpressed from those talks, leading to even more sanctions imposed on the Cuban government.
-Besides meeting Friday with Cuban military officials, U.S. Gen.

-Francis L. Donovan assessed the security of the U.S. naval base and discussed the “safety of service members and their families, and operational readiness with base officials,” U.S. Southern Command said in a post on X. The U.S. still maintains the base in Guantanamo Bay despite decades of friction with Cuba’s socialist leaders, whom Trump wants removed from power.
-The U.S. military now has a handful of Navy ships, including at least one amphibious assault ship, in the Caribbean, a much smaller force than was present at the time of the Maduro raid.
+Besides the meeting, Donovan also assessed the security of the U.S. naval base in Guantanamo Bay and discussed the “safety of service members and their families, and operational readiness with base officials,” U.S. Southern Command said in a post on X. The U.S. maintains the base despite decades of friction with Cuba's socialist leaders, whom Trump wants removed from power.
+The U.S. military has a handful of Navy ships, including at least one amphibious assault ship, in the Caribbean, a much smaller force than was present at the time of the Maduro raid.

-On Friday, the Pentagon announced that a new unit of 1,300 sailors and Marines would be replacing the 22nd Marine Expeditionary Unit, which deployed to the region last summer.
+A grandmother's final 911 call — and the system that failed herThe Alien Drink That Tastes Like a Wemby Half-Court ShotPhones Blew Up With a Tornado Warning — What Residents Did NextKSAT's Educator of the MonthPaxton Beats the $150M Machine & Takes the Senate NominationThe Guadalupe River Is Fighting to Come BackEverything You Need to Know Before You Vote Today

 United States Latest News, United States Headlines